finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 > DeletedEntityResponse CancelExecutions (string scope, string code, List<string> executionIds)

-Create portfolio
+Cancel executions

-Create a transaction portfolio in a specific scope.
+Cancel one or more executions from a transaction portfolio.

 ### Example